Nosto/wiki-docs/implementing-nosto/implement-search/search/implement-autocomplete-using-library/usage-with-next-js.md

 ## Rendering results

-Our examples show injecting the results into your page using React.createRoot, but with Next.js you will want to avoid that.
+Our examples show injecting the results into your page using `React.createRoot`, but with Next.js you will want to avoid that.
 Instead, you should opt for a React Portal based solution, or just a simple conditional render.
 Importantly, you should always render the results in the same React context as your main app.

 For a simple use case, you could extract the state from the `render` function and render the results in the same component.